faithfulcoronel/stewardtrack/ADMIN_PAGE_SECURITY_GUIDE.md

-# Admin Page Security Guide
+﻿# Admin Page Security - Quick Reference

+> ðŸ“– **Full Documentation**: See [docs/access/ACCESS_GATE_GUIDE.md](docs/access/ACCESS_GATE_GUIDE.md) for comprehensive Access Gate System documentation.

 ## Overview

-This guide explains how to protect admin pages from unauthorized access using the `ProtectedAdminPage` component with AccessGate integration.
+This is a quick reference for protecting admin pages.
+Use the existing `ProtectedPage` component from the Access Gate System.

 ## The Problem